MSantoso52/elt_snowflake_dbt/README.md

 # elt_snowflake_dbt
 # *Overview*
-Project repo to demonstrate data transformation in Snowflake datawarehouse, project start with importing CSV file into Snowflake datawarehouse, setup dbt in local machine to communicate with Snowflake cloud service.
-DBT is powerful tool to transforming data within datawarehouse -- Snowflake.
+Project repo to demonstrate data transformation in Snowflake warehouse, project start with importing CSV file into Snowflake warehouse, setup dbt in local machine to communicate with Snowflake cloud service.
+DBT is powerful tool to transforming data within warehouse -- Snowflake.
 # *Prerequisites*
 To follow along this learning need to be available on system:
 - dbt installed & connrction setup with snowflake